Velocity Merchant Services Logo

 Starting a business requires a lot of work.
 Entrepreneurs have a lot on their plate and the different things that need to be done when opening a business can get confusing.
 Incorporating your business is an important step that many business owners try and prioritize.
-Many business owner don't know how to incorporate their business or if they even should.
+Many business owners don’t know how to incorporate their business or if they even should.
+Deciding whether to incorporate is a significant business decision with legal, operational, and financial implications that can influence your company’s future success and stability.
 There are many benefits to incorporating your business.

-- Limited Liability: Corporations shield business owners' personal assets from liabilities.
-This shows that the owners are typically not personally liable for paying any debts or legal responsibilities the company may have.
+• Limited Liability: Incorporation provides personal liability protection by shielding business owners’ personal assets from business debts and legal responsibilities.
+A corporation is a legal entity separate from its owners, so the owners are typically not personally liable for paying any debts or legal obligations the company may have.
 Small business entrepreneurs who may have few personal assets need this protection more than anyone.

-- Permanent Existence: A company has the capacity to continue to exist indefinitely even if its owners change or pass away because it is a distinct legal entity from them.
-This means that even if one or more owners decide to quit the company, it will still be able to run and carry out its commitments.
+• Permanent Existence: A corporation can continue to exist independently of its owners, providing durability and continuity even after ownership changes.
+This means that even if one or more owners decide to quit the company or pass away, it will still be able to run and carry out its commitments.

-- Access to Capital: By issuing stock or other instruments that may be sold to investors, incorporating can make it simpler for businesses to raise finance.
+• Access to Capital: By issuing stock or other instruments that may be sold to investors, incorporating can make it simpler for businesses to raise finance.
+Incorporation allows businesses to raise capital through the sale of stock, which is not typically available to sole proprietorships or partnerships.

 To make the process simpler for people interested in incorporating their business, we’ve listed out 5 steps on how to incorporate your small business.